E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case: Introduction

 \subsection{Acknowledgement.}

 A good part of this article was prepared at Universit\'e de Paris as part of my thesis.
-The possibility of this work was suggested by Pierre Deligne to Fernando Rodriguez-Villegas in a private letter, which was then passed to my advisor.
+The possibility of this work was suggested by Pierre Deligne to Fernando Rodriguez-Villegas in a private letter, which was then passed to my advisor Emmanuel Letellier.
 I thank them for sharing this idea.
-I thank Florent Schaffhauser and my advisor Emmanuel Letellier for some discussions.
+I thank Florent Schaffhauser and my advisor for some discussions.
 I thank Jean Michel and Philip Boalch for answering some questions.
 I thank Fran\c cois Digne for carefully reading and giving many comments on an earlier version of the article at the stage of thesis.
 I have also benefited from some results collected in the preprint \cite{C} of Camb\`o.
 I thank Mark Shimozono and Daniel Orr for bringing to my attention wreath Macdonald polynomials and answering some questions.
+I thank the referee for pointing out many typos and giving some suggestions.
 Part of this article was prepared when I was unemployed at home.
 I thank my family for their support.